JuilienH/Leverage-Excel-as-the-IDE-and-shorten-the-data-pipelines-by-working-on-the-all-in-one-application/README.md

    You don't need to install python by the version anymore.

    You don't have to create virtual environment for each project anymore.
 Initiation botton shows all the pre-loaded python libraires.
-If you have specific pre-requisite libraires to be installed, then simply drop the Python import step in.
+If you have specific pre-requisite libraires to be installed, the Initiation panel is where you can insert more library imports.

 ![Screenshot 2025-04-15 112853](https://github.com/user-attachments/assets/6784c364-79f1-4483-8c25-bcb3dea3e85d)